MaiAnh871/simple-file-system/README.md

                                       +----------------+

   ```
-  - for a file: the list of extents containing the actual data of this file.
+  - Store the content information of the file inode: When the block is corresponding to the `ei_block` field in an inode, this block will be used to store the number and length of the extent block (where the file content is actually stored).
 Since block IDs are stored as `sizeof(struct simplefs_extent)` bytes values, at most 341 links fit in a single block, limiting the size of a file to around 10.65 MiB (10912 KiB).
   ```
   inode
   +-----------------------+